Occupational therapy in India: Entry-level requirements

-To practice OT in India, one must graduate with a baccalaureate level degree in OT (BOT).
+The entry to professional practice is a baccalaureate (bachelor's) degree in occupational therapy (B.O.T./ B.O.Th.) of 5 years duration including internship.
+Under the purview of the National Council of Allied and Health Professions (NCAHP), admission to the BOT/ BOTh programs in India is through the National Eligibility cum Entrance Test (NEET) as required for other professional medical degree programs such as MBBS and BDS.
 One must also fulfil other applicable regulatory requirements such as obtaining a registration certificate from the council (if one is established in the state) before starting to practice.
 Currently, more than 30 schools offer OT courses in India.